Wtower/xkcd-pass-plus/README.md

 Optional arguments:
   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
+  -d DICTIONARY, --dictionary DICTIONARY
+                        `xkcd` (2k, most memorable), `letterpress` (270k) or `mixed`.
-  -w WORDS, --words WORDS, --words-exactly WORDS
+  -w WORDS, --word-num WORD_NUM
-                        Number of words to generate --word-min WORD_MIN   Minimum length of each word --word-max WORD_MAX   Maximum length of each word
+                        Number of words to generate.
+  --word-min WORD_MIN   Minimum length of each word.
+  --word-max WORD_MAX   Maximum length of each word.
   -s SEPARATOR, --separator SEPARATOR
-                        How to join words --pad-digit-before PAD_DIGIT_BEFORE
+                        How to join words.
+  --pad-digit-before PAD_DIGIT_BEFORE
-                        How many digits to add before the pass --pad-digit-after PAD_DIGIT_AFTER
+                        How many digits to add before the pass.
+  --pad-digit-after PAD_DIGIT_AFTER
-                        How many digits to add after the pass --pad-symbols PAD_SYMBOLS
+                        How many digits to add after the pass.
+  --pad-symbols PAD_SYMBOLS
-                        Which symbols to use in padding --pad-symbol-before PAD_SYMBOL_BEFORE
+                        Which symbols to use in padding.
+  --pad-symbol-before PAD_SYMBOL_BEFORE
-                        How many symbols to add before the pass --pad-symbol-after PAD_SYMBOL_AFTER
+                        How many symbols to add before the pass.
+  --pad-symbol-after PAD_SYMBOL_AFTER
-                        How many symbols to add after the pass
+                        How many symbols to add after the pass.
 ```

 ### Output